Parent Handbook 2017-2018

 In order to move successfully from grade to grade, students must demonstrate proficiency in the core subjects.
 Though many children find the demands of school to be challenging, at GCCS, the structured environment, individualized instruction, the system of continuous ongoing assessment and timely intervention, extra time and supports are all designed to ensure that all students have the opportunity to acquire grade level skills.
 For this reason, GCCS expects that all of its students will achieve academic success each year.

-Promotion will be based on students meeting grade-level knowledge and content standards, and will be determined by assessment information, teacher recommendation, and Head of School approval.
+Promotion will be based on students meeting grade-level knowledge and content standards, and will be determined by assessment information, teacher recommendation, and Chief Academic Officer for approval.
 The school reserves the right to make a decision for promotion even when standardized test scores do not match previous student achievement as seen through year-long classroom assessments or when a child demonstrates potential for continued progress with additional supports.

 The Family Education Rights and Privacy Act of 1974 (FERPA) requires the school to protect a student’s privacy.
 The school will not disclose any information from the student’s permanent records except as authorized pursuant to FERPA, or in response to a subpoena, as required by law.
 The parent or legal guardian of a student under 18 years of age, or a student 18 years of age or older, is entitled to access the student’s school records by submitting a written request to the building principal.
 Further information concerning the disclosure of student information and limitations on such disclosure may be found in FERPA and school district policy adopted pursuant thereto.